freignat91/mlearning/README.md

 if the test is true, the system use the network to take decision otherwise the decision is taken randomly.

 So at the beginning the network has 0% of good decision and `rand() > 1 - gRate` gives `rand() > 1` which is always false, so the decision are taken randomly.
-The random decisions which appear good (which raise the ant happiness) are used to train the network and it becomes more and mode good. when it reach for instance 50% of good decisions, the test gives `rand() > 0.5` witch is true half of the time, and half of the time the decisions are taken by the network. when the gRate is closed to 100%, the test gives `rand() > ~0`, which is most of the time true and decision are mostly taken using the network
+The random decisions which appear good (which raise the ant happiness) are used to train the network and this one becomes more and mode good. when it reaches for instance 50% of good decisions, the test gives `rand() > 0.5` witch is true half of the time, and half of the time the decisions are taken by the network. when the gRate is closed to 100%, the test gives `rand() > ~0`, which is most of the time true and decision are mostly taken using the network
 This way more the network is good more it is used.

 Using these rules the networks are in capacity to converge if they are able to, but it appears that they stays at about 50% of good answers, which is just not better that random decisions.

 Analysing why, it appears that the network are reinforced with not optimal decisions, meaning decisions which are good (they raise the ant happiness), but another ones could have been better (raise more the ant happiness).
-Most of the not optimal decisions become bad decision when the context change, only optimal decision stay good no matter the context.
+Most of the not optimal decisions become bad decisions when the context change, only optimal decision stay good no matter the context.
 So they need a way to reinforce mostly optimal decisions.

 In order to try to detect the optimal decisions, the system compute permanently the average value of the difference between two happiness values when this difference is positive.
-The system reinforce decision (train the network) if the current difference is upper to the average one, so there is better chance that the decision is one the better.
+The system reinforce decision (train the network) if the current difference is upper to the average values, so there is better chance that the decision is one of the better.
 This way the networks are train less often, but with a better quality data and converge fast to reach about 100% of good answers

 Now, there is another issue: We don't know which network structure(s) should be used.
 3 layers, 4 layers? how many neurones by layer?